 Onboarding can make the difference between an employee wanting to continue working at your company or not.
 Already on the first day, the employees take in your corporate culture and assess whether they will be satisfied in the long term.

-Don’t miss this critical point in an employee’s life cycle .
+Don’t miss this critical point in an employee’s life cycle.
 Make sure every new hire is equipped for success.

 2. Rewarding and recognizing employees

 In a survey conducted by SHRM, 68% of recruiters said recognition is important for employee retention.
+Rewards and recognition programs don’t have to be complex to be effective.
+But they should be personal, timely, and frequent.

 3. Offering professional development and growth opportunities

 According to LinkedIn, nearly all workers (94%) say they would stay with their company longer if it invested in their professional development and growth.
+Consider mentoring programs, online courses, and tuition assistance.

 4. Ask your employees for feedback